 In July 2018, Mr T does Primary History was founded as a Facebook page in order to try and support teachers with their primary history provision.
 It has and will always have a simple aim: share as much quality practice and offer advice to those that would like it.
-Since then, it has grown to be the largest primary history focused page on Facebook with over 17,000 likes and a group totalling around 8,000 members.
+Since then, it has grown to be the largest primary history focused page on Facebook with over 19,000 followers and a group totalling around 13,000 members.
 This website continues to support and expand on that offer.

-Currently, he holds several roles as a teacher, writer, CPD provider and consultant.
+Currently, he holds several roles as a teacher, visiting lecturer, writer, author, CPD provider and consultant.
 He speaks at conferences, contributes articles and works with schools, MATs and clusters across the country on all aspects of teaching primary history.

 My approach to teaching history is based upon a careful and considered balance of skills and contentMr.
 T